There is no specific test to diagnose migraines. Your GP has to observe a pattern of recurring headaches along with the other symptoms.

 - a diagnosis is unclear

-- treatment is not helping to control your symptoms
+- treatment does not control your symptoms

 Content supplied by the NHS and adapted for Ireland by the HSE